kaheidt/kong-mcp-proxy-hackathon/README.md

 ### How Tool Filtering Works

-The MCP server plugin examines JWT claims (specifically the `permissions` array) and filters the available tools based on the access control requirements defined in each MCP tool plugin configuration.
+The MCP server plugin examines JWT claims (in the example config, we specifically use the `permissions` array, but you can use any claims you want) and filters the available tools based on the access control requirements defined in each MCP tool plugin configuration.

 ### Real-World Example